-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions Action from a wide variety of individuals, communities and businesses to tackle the nature and climate emergency.
-(Lead Officer, Paul Walton) Through direct co-ordination of and facilitation of volunteering activity focused on nature recovery: Deliver 20+ volunteering days directly to restore habitats and enhance nature and 10+ volunteer days to improve access to and understanding of the special qualities, involving a minimum of 100 volunteers Run 2021 volunteer fair (attended by 40+ volunteering organisations and 400+ prospective volunteers) and produce a guide and online volunteering finder Work with five existing groups to develop coordinated action to improve nature (through Rangers and Land Advice Service) Deliver two specific outreach projects with underrepresented groups to enable volunteering Covid Risk Assessments prepared for volunteer work National lockdown restrictions have curtailed volunteer work.
-Volunteer Fair may be rearranged for the summer Through community and individual action.
+(Lead Officer, Paul Walton) Through direct co-ordination of and facilitation of volunteering activity focused on nature recovery: Deliver 20+ volunteering days directly to restore habitats and enhance nature and 10+ volunteer days to improve access to and understanding of the special qualities, involving a minimum of 100 volunteers Run 2021 volunteer fair (attended by 40+ volunteering organisations and 400+ prospective volunteers) and produce a guide and online volunteering finder Work with five existing groups to develop coordinated action to improve nature (through Rangers and Land Advice Service) Deliver two specific outreach projects with underrepresented groups to enable volunteering Practical volunteer work greatly limited by C-19 restrictions.
+Awareness raising of climate and nature emergencies continued through Business Partnership, Green Halo and virtual Awakening Festival Through community and individual action.
 (Lead Officer, Nigel Matthews) Through community and individual action: Work with at least five community groups to enable nature recovery, action on climate and related heritage activity Develop a plan for ambassadors and citizen science initiatives to deliver over the next business plan period Facilitate action through working groups and liaison with organisations to address litter, animal accidents, feeding of ponies and disturbance of ground nesting birds.

-Outcomes Actions / Priorities Q3 RAG status Will the action be complete by March 2021 (insert RAG)?
+Outcomes Actions / Priorities Q4 RAG status Was the action completed by end March 2021 (insert RAG)?
 Action to regain (if amber or red) Communication Actions Lead Officer, Paul Walton Through tourism-related businesses and wider business community: In partnership with the New Forest Trust, increase the number of businesses engaged in the Love the Forest Visitor Giving Scheme by 10% from 2018 baseline Support current/new businesses in the scheme by providing four training events.
 Raise awareness of the Scheme and the benefits it delivers to local organisations/business groups by providing four talks/presentations.
-Love The Forest Scheme being promoted through Awakening Festival Understanding of the New Forest's special qualities and how to care for them, by all local people and visitors.
-(Lead Officer, Nigel Matthews) Ranger engagement with at least 15,000 people on the Forest with mobile information unit, at events and in local communities, specifically targeted at helping people care for the Forest and reduce negative impacts.
-Delivery of nature recovery and climate emergency themed New Forest Show with over 3,000 people attending our stand Develop and teach curriculum-specific sessions about the National Park, nature recovery and climate emergency reaching 10,000 students from pre-schools, schools and colleges, both in the 'field' and in school Deliver Travel Grant Scheme (3,000 student visits to the New Forest) Face-to-face contacts much reduced by Covid-19 and need to deal with Forest issues in between lockdowns.
-Year-end figures will be low.
-Maximising use of online engagement.
+Covid-19 restrictions forced many hospitality businesses to close through much of 2020/21.
+Fund raising for the Love The Forest scheme has continued.
+Understanding of the New Forest's special qualities and how to care for them, by all local people and visitors.
+(Lead Officer, Nigel Matthews) Through face to face engagement, including: Ranger engagement with at least 15,000 people on the Forest with mobile information unit, at events and in local communities, specifically targeted at helping people care for the Forest and reduce negative impacts.
+Delivery of nature recovery and climate emergency themed New Forest Show with over 3,000 people attending our stand Develop and teach curriculum-specific sessions about the National Park, nature recovery and climate emergency reaching 10,000 students from pre-schools, schools and colleges, both in the 'field' and in school Deliver Travel Grant Scheme (3,000 student visits to the New Forest) As expected, face-to-face contacts much reduced by Covid- 19.
+Effort refocused on patrols in between lockdowns and on online engagement.
+Degree of normality expected from June 2021